sjmyuan/sjmyuan.github.io/_posts/2021-08-03-scala3-implicit.md

 * Replace `implicit` with `using` in function parameter
 * Replace `implicit val` with `given` in instance definition
-* Use 'using' explicitly when giving explicit value
+* Use `using` explicitly when giving explicit value

 With these changes, the code readability is improved.
 At least we can search `given` to find the implicit instances and search `using` to find the implicit parameters.